coreinfrastructure/best-practices-badge/doc/security.md

 We may in the future add support for groups (e.g., where the owner can designate other users who can edit that entry) and a way to 'validate' project entries for projects not on GitHub.

+Here we have identified the key security requirements and why we believe they've been met overall.
+However, there is always the possibility that a mistake could lead to failure to meet these requirements.
+We manage this risk by
+implementing security in all our software development processes.
+We also protect our development environment and choose people who will help support this.
+The following sections describe how we've managed this risk.

 ## Security in Design